 The Susan McIntosh Lloyd Award for excellence and diversity in chamber music education is given annually to a music education organization.
-Recent recipients of the $1,000 award include The Preucil School of Music, Iowa City, IA (2017); and The Sphinx Organization, Detroit, MI (2016).
+Recent recipients of the $1,000 award include The Portland String Quartet (2020); The Del Sol Quartet (2019); The Chamber Music Center of New York City (2018); The Preucil School of Music, Iowa City, IA (2017); and The Sphinx Organization, Detroit, MI (2016).
 These are one-time awards and are not renewable.
 Applications are not accepted.

-Starting in fall 2017, ACMP is the proud sponsor of the From the Top ACMP Young Chamber Ensemble Program and will support two young musician ensembles during the 2018-19 season.
+From 2017 - 2020, ACMP sponsored the From the Top ACMP Young Chamber Ensemble Program, supporting two young musician ensembles each season.

 NOTE: ACMP does not provide funding for the following: individual or group lessons in instrumental technique; choral or orchestral programs or performances; guest artist performances or travel; activities intended for audience development; general administration; or fundraising events.
 Previous support does not guarantee ongoing funding.

 Please note that grantees are required to include the following credit along with the ACMP logo (no awards will be made without the logo and full credit):